aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSM in Android via Java or Online App" h2="Export POTM file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Template (POTM) file format is a Microsoft Office file format used for creating and sharing templates.
+It is used to store documents, spreadsheets, presentations, and other data.
+However, the POTM file format is not compatible with many other applications, and it is not supported by Android devices.
+Therefore, it is necessary to convert POTM files to a more widely supported format, such as XLSM.

+<h2>How Aspose.Total Helps for POTM to XLSM Conversion</h2>

-You can easily convert POTM file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to XLSM in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export POTM files to HTML.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to XLSM.
+This process is simple and efficient, and it can be completed in a few minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, and it is compatible with all versions of Android.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}